Dog Friendly Activities in Bothell, WA

 Sammamish River Trail The Sammamish River Trail is one of 1600 rail-trails supported by Rails-to-Trails Conservancy, a nonprofit organization that is working to create a nationwide network of trails from former rail lines and connecting corridors.
 Previously an unused railroad corridor, this "rail-trail" is now a great place to walk Fido in Bothell!
 The map below shows a parking area with convenient access to the Sammamish River Trail.
 Rails-to-Trails Conservancy has generously provided map data for this trail to Bring Fido for informational purposes only.
 For more detailed trail information, please visit TrailLink.com.
 See Details

-Pet Friendly Tambark Creek Park Dog Park
+Pet Friendly Dog Park at Tambark Creek Park

-Tambark Creek Park Dog Park Tambark Creek Park dog park is part of the Snohomish County Parks System.
-The off leash area is approximately 2-3 acres and is completely fenced area with shrubs and trees.
-The entrance is a short distance from the parking lot and is equipped with clean-up bags.
-At this writing (Oct 2013) it does not have water available.
+Dog Park at Tambark Creek Park Tambark Creek Park's dog park is part of the Snohomish County Parks System in Bothell, WA.
+The off leash area is at the north end and is approximately 1.5 acres of fenced-in space with shrubs and trees.
+The entrance is a short distance from the parking lot and it includes benches and trash receptacles.
+Remember to bring waste bags and water for Fido.
 See Details

 Westcrest Park Off-Leash Area Westcrest Park Off-Leash Area is an 8.4 acres, dog-friendly park in Seattle, WA.
 The park features a doggie drinking fountain, shade, trees and lots of open space.
 There is also a separated area for small and shy dogs located on the southwest side of the main off-leash area.
 For people, the off-leash area provides benches, chairs, and a shady place to relax.
 Restrooms, play areas and picnic areas are nearby.
 See Details